th3cavalry/zimaboard-2-home-lab/README.md

 - **⚡ Better Performance** on embedded systems like ZimaBoard
 - **🛠️ Enhanced Container Management** with improved LXC features
 - **📱 Better eMMC Detection** and optimization during installation
+- **🔧 Reduced Installation Issues** on non-standard storage devices

+**Note**: While Proxmox VE 9 has improved eMMC compatibility, some versions may still require the manual patch for eMMC installation.
+Our installation guide includes workarounds for all scenarios.

 </details>